sts10/generated-wordlists/readme.markdown

 # Generated word lists

 A repository for word lists I've generated.
+Most are proof-of-concept or experimental.
 Some lists are based on [Google Ngram data](https://github.com/sts10/common_word_list_maker), while others are based on [word frequency data from (English) Wikipedia](https://github.com/IlyaSemenov/wikipedia-word-frequency/).

-**If you're looking for more polished wordlists**, I suggest you look at [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists).
+If you're looking for **more polished wordlists**, I suggest you look at [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists).

 ## About the word lists